Could It All Be A Big Fat Mistake?

 “More than 20 studies have shown that heart patients don’t eat more saturated fat compared with people who don’t have heart disease,” says Uffe Ravnskov, M.D., Ph.D., of Lund, Sweden.
 “Eight studies have shown that people with stroke have eaten less saturated fat than healthy people.
 And no dietary study has succeeded in lowering heart disease deaths by reducing intake of saturated fat,” he adds.

-Many people have believed that a high-protein, low-carb diet was the worst thing a person could eat because it was presumed to contained lots of saturated fat and cholesterol.
+For several decades, medical and nutritional advice boiled down to this: too much dietary saturated fat leads to higher levels of blood cholesterol and an increase in CVD risk.
+Many people believed that a high-protein, low-carb diet was the worst thing a person could eat because it was presumed to contained lots of saturated fat and cholesterol.
 (Not all animal protein, however, is rich in saturated fat.)
-But over the past 10 years, numerous studies have given scientific credence to high-protein, low-carb diets – not just for losing weight, but also for improving multiple CVD risk factors.
+But numerous studies have given scientific credence to high-protein, low-carb diets—not just for losing weight, but also for improving multiple CVD risk factors.

 “As a predictor of CVD risk, total blood cholesterol has limited value.
 That’s because half of the people who suffer a heart attack have normal cholesterol levels,” says Ron Hunninghake, M.D., chief medical officer of the nutritionally oriented Riordan Clinic in Wichita, Kansas.

-To make sense of the often convoluted relationship between blood cholesterol levels and heart disease risk, researchers have studied cholesterol fractions, such as the “bad” low- density lipoprotein (LDL) and “good” high-density lipoprotein (HDL).
+To make sense of the often convoluted relationship between blood cholesterol levels and heart disease risk, researchers have studied cholesterol fractions, such as the “bad” low-density lipoprotein (LDL) and “good” high-density lipoprotein (HDL).
 These lipoproteins happen to be one of Krauss’ top areas of expertise.
 Although LDL is widely regarded as the bad cholesterol, it’s not just one nasty glob.
 It has both bad and good forms.

 To explain, “pattern B LDL” consists of small dense particles that are more likely to infiltrate blood-vessel walls and set the stage for blockages, leading to a heart attack or stroke.
 In fact, Krauss says that high blood levels of pattern B LDL are currently the best predictor of CVD risk.
 In contrast, high blood levels of “pattern A LDL,” which consists of large fluffy particles, are associated with a low risk of CVD.